-Approaches to Wholesaling
+Two Approaches to Wholesaling Real Estate

 There are basically two ways to approach wholesaling real estate: To be a “buyer finder” or to be a “property finder”.
-Both of these techniques offer excellent opportunities for revenue generation.
+Both of these approaches offer excellent opportunities for revenue generation.
 Both methods require little to no capital investment for the wholesaler.

-How Does Wholesaling Work?
+How Does Real Estate Wholesaling Work?

-Real estate wholesalers seek out distressed houses for sale — properties selling for less than market value because the seller wants to unload quickly.
+Real estate wholesalers generally seek out distressed houses for sale — properties selling for less than market value because the seller wants to unload quickly.
 Reasons can include divorce, health problems, an impending foreclosure, inheriting an unwanted property, a rental trashed by a vacating tenant, squatters in the property, etc.

 Step 1: Source Properties.
 Wholesalers source properties directly from the owners using a variety of tactics, such as “bandit” signs, newspaper ads, canvassing neighborhoods, websites, mailers, etc.

 Step 3: Find a Cash Buyer.
 Once the wholesaler has a signed contract, he or she will then seek out a quick cash buyer.
-This usually entails contacting a number of investors looking to buy properties they can rehab and rent or flip.
+This usually entails contacting a number of investors looking to buy properties for cash that they can rehab and rent or flip.
 Once a buyer is found at or above the specified price, the wholesaler transfers (“assigns”) the purchase contract to that buyer in exchange for a wholesaler’s fee or a spread between the sale and purchase price.

 The wholesale transaction is structured so that the wholesaler makes a profit from matching the seller and buyer without the wholesaler having to put up any capital.